64kramsystem/personal_notes/topics/rust_libraries.md

 ### Static/global variables (`lazy_static`, `once_cell`, `thread_local!`)

 Static variables can be defined inside a function (c-style) or at the root level; they need a constant expression/etc. They are unsafe when mutable.
 The difference from const is that they're associated only one memory location.

 ```rust
 static HELLO_WORLD: u32 = 1000;
 ```

 Global variables; also, allows initializing static variables with any function.

+The simplest built-in solution, if supported by the architecture, is using [atomics](rust.md#atomic-primitive-type-wrappers); `Mutex`es are currently (May/2022) not supported, since `Mutex` is not const.

+More sophisticated solutions, require crates:

 ```rust
 lazy_static::lazy_static! {